VATSALVARSHNEY108/B.O.I.-MARK-2/WEBSOCKET_REALTIME_GUIDE.md

 #### Send Commands
 - Type commands directly in the dashboard
 - Press Enter or click "Send Command"
-- See execution in real-time in the activity feed
+- **Note**: Remote command execution is marked as pending and will be available in a future update
+- For now, use the GUI app to execute commands and watch them appear in real-time on the dashboard

 #### Activity Feed
 - Shows all commands being executed